Hamilton-12/GitDemo/README.md

-# GitDemo
+# GitDemo repo
 This is Demo App for the Git Course.

+## RoadMap
+* Add new feature.
+* fix bugs.